 Midweek saw a sell-off in cybersecurity stocks, as FireEye, Symantec, Palo Alto Networks, and Check Point share prices dropped as investors reacted to conservative guidance (Investor's Business Daily).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Israel, the Democratic Peoples Republic of Korea, the Republic of Korea, Russia, the United Kingdom, the United States, and Uzbekistan.
+This CyberWire look back at the Week that Was discusses events affecting Australia, Israel, Democratic Peoples Republic of Korea, Republic of Korea, Russia, United Kingdom, United States, and Uzbekistan.

 On the Podcast